BIGJRA/BIGJRA.github.io/reborn.md

 Catch a Sentret for an in-game trade, and evolve it by raising it to Lv.
 15 to get **Furret**.
 In the house nearby the Pokemon Center, you can trade it to get **Castform**!

-While we're nearby, enter the Pokemon center and talk to the mom inside.
+While we're nearby, enter the Pokemon Center and talk to the mom inside.
 Tell her where her son is to get an *Ability Capsule*!

 Take another visit to the Central Salon and talk to the people inside.
 Then return to the Glamazonia Salon and talk to the lady, who'll let you take home **Glameow**.
 They'll also lower their massage price to $1400.
 That's not all for this quest though, no. Take your Glameow to the Central Salon and show it to the lady on the right; she'll allow us to battle her.